A WW II story? Or a love story?

 “Play time,” the sarge said, his voice tight.
 “Let’s do it.”

 He grabbed the flashlight out of Tony’s hand.
 Holding it at arm’s length out to the side, and with his .45 in the other hand, he loped around the corner to the front.
 James trailed directly behind, his heart banging in his chest.

-Sarge’s pistol flared twice, sounding like small firecrackers.
-One of the Krauts crumpled like a rag doll.
-The other tottered backward a few feet and stood still.
-He stared unblinking into Combs’ light, then fell forward on his face.
+Sarge’s pistol flared four times, sounding like small firecrackers.
+Each of the two krauts took two.
+One crumpled like a rag doll.
+The second tottered backward a few feet and stood still.
+He stared unblinking into Combs’ light, then fell forward, his face taking the brunt.

 Several small dogs and hounds somewhere in the night loosed angry yips and howls.
 From treetops, clusters of tiny shadows rocketed, their screeching and chittering fading as they funneled into a spiraling stream up into the moonlit sky’s zenith.

 Tony, Horace, and Pete regrouped around Combs and James.

 On the east horizon, visible through the treetops on the far side of the village, a pale-gold full moon peeked over a scattering of modest clouds.
 It laid a glow and long shadows across the village.
 Shapes distinguished themselves.

 “The other krauts — where?”
 Tony whispered.

 The answer jarred James.
 A Mauser rifle made a snapping noise a millisecond after a bullet zinged his helmet.

 The sarge switched off the flashlight and tossed it.
 In unison the five American soldiers dived and hugged the hay-strewn ground in front of the barn doors.
 The hay’s dry taste invaded James’s mouth.
 The pungent smell of animal urine inflamed his nostrils.